keerthanajn/RippleHackathon/Readme.md

 7. **Access to Student Loans**: PayBridge goes beyond payment processing by offering access to student loans for studying abroad.
 Students can manage their loan payments directly through the platform after completing their studies.

-#### Getting Started
-To start using PayBridge, simply sign up for an account on our website and complete the verification process.
-Once verified, you can link your traditional bank account, microfinance service account, or crypto wallet to begin making payments.

 #### How to Use
 1. **Select Payment Method**: Choose your preferred payment method - traditional bank account, microfinance service, or crypto wallet.
 2. **Enter Payment Details**: Input the necessary payment details, including the recipient university and the amount to be paid.